tape-testing/tape/readme.markdown

 ## Running a single test

 There are two ways to run a single test.
-One way is to modify the test that you want to run by adding the `.only` constraint, so that you are calling `test.only("test name", ...)`, as explaiend [below](#only).
+One way is to modify the test that you want to run by adding the `.only` constraint, so that you are calling `test.only("test name", ...)`, as explained [below](#only).
 The other way is via command line.

 The `-n` argument runs the tests, prefixing a bracketed test number to the title of each test.
 For example, if a test named `invalid input` happens to run as the 42nd test of the suite, `-n` will have it display as test `[42] invalid input`.
 Test numbers may change as tests are added and removed.